takenet/blip-docs/source/includes/en/extensions/tunnel.md

 }
 ```

 >According to its internal rules, the flow bot decides to forward this message to the operator bot.
-To do this, it changes the recipient of the message and sends it as bellow:
+To do this, it changes the recipient of the message and sends it as below:

 ```http
 POST https://msging.net/messages HTTP/1.1